Chethana Ketagoda

-Ketagodage Dona Ranmini Chethana Ketagoda (born 4 August 1992, චේතනා කැටගොඩ), popularly as Chethana Ketagoda, is an actress in Sri Lankan television as well as a voice artist.
+Ketagodage Dona Ranmini Chethana Ketagoda (born 4 August 1992, චේතනා කැටගොඩ), popularly known as Chethana Ketagoda, is an actress in Sri Lankan television as well as a voice artist.
 One of the most popular voice artists in Sri Lanka with a career spanning 18 years, she rendered her voice to several popular international soap operas and serials.
 Apart from that, she is also a singer, investor, agriculturalist, digital content creator on social media platforms as well as an Attorney-at-Law by profession.

 Personal life

 She was born on 4 August 1992 in Colombo as the second child of the family.
 Her father K. D. Upali Chandrathilake, is a retired Air Vice Marshall of Sri Lanka Air Force.
 Her mother, Indika P. Chandrathilake, is an Attorney-at-Law and a government official.
 She completed education from Visakha Vidyalaya, Colombo up to grade 9 and then completed O/Ls from Royal Institute International School, Havelock.
 In the 2009 Edexcel IGCSE examination at Royal Institute, she became the “World’s Best” in Sinhala.

 After studies, she completed LLB degree in University of London and became an Attorney-at-Law.
 Besides, she also completed her BA degree in Hindi Language from Indira Gandhi National Open University, India.
 Currently, she is working as a lecturer in Hindi Language.